YuxinYuna/Web_Programming_Ruby_ShoppingWebsite/README.md

 # README

-#### This is 278 Web-Programming project, it is an e-commerce platform, using ruby and rails framework, the front-end uses bootstrap and ApexChart, in general this is an e-commerce platform selling prepared dishes, there are two roles of user: customer(including guest and signed-in customer) and administrator,
+#### This is 278 Web-Programming project, using ruby and rails framework and the front-end uses bootstrap and ApexChart.
+In general this is an e-commerce platform selling prepared dishes, there are two roles of user: customer(including guest and signed-in customer) and administrator:

 To run the application:
 ```